Based In Belfast

 My name is Paula, thank you for visiting my page.

-I have been in travel since 1994.
+I have worked in travel since 1994.
 I started out in retail with a river cruise operator before moving into business travel where I worked with one of the largest travel management companies in the world.
 Having grown up on the European continent, I relocated to Belfast in 2001 where I first worked with a tourism body and subsequently returned to business travel.

 Over the years I have gained a wealth of knowledge on all aspects of travel and have travelled extensively myself.
 My favourite destinations are Australia, Canada, South Africa, Switzerland, Tuscany and Norway to name but a few.